Table of Contents

 What can confuse many business owners and professionals looking for insurance that covers professional mistakes or negligence is the sometimes inconsistent terminology used by insurers.

 However, this shouldn’t concern you.
-Even if you’re unsure what all of these names mean, the naming conventions are actually simple and fairly interchangeable.
+Even if you’re unsure what these names mean, the naming conventions are simple and fairly interchangeable.
 In the end, the name of the policy isn’t important – what matters is what it will protect you from and how much insurance you should buy.

 Let’s break down the difference between professional liability vs. errors and omissions insurance: